MUHSINA25/COVID19/README.md

 **Purpose:**
 Provides a high-level summary of the pandemic’s impact, showing regional variations and heavily affected areas.

+**Key Insights:**
+- The Americas and Europe are the most affected regions in terms of total deaths and confirmed cases.
+- The US stands out with the highest number of deaths and active cases, indicating a severe impact.
+- The data reveals significant differences in the pandemic's impact across WHO regions.

 ### 2. Monthly Trends

 **Features:**